 Keeping that in mind, the following decorations were based on my lottery winnings house.
 It was going to be a simple house, close enough that I could still go to work (because obviously you don’t want to blow through your winnings) and close enough to family that I could easily visit, but far enough away that we weren’t living in each others’ pockets.
 With that in mind, I decided a 3 bedroom house with 2 living rooms, 3 bathrooms, a utility room, and a separate kitchen and dining room – that would be my perfect house.
 The 3rd bedroom would act as a study or blogging studio, so it could really become quite the winter wonderland if I so wished!

 To start with, I would love a white pebble-dashed house with a red front door and a stained-glass window above it in the shape of a semi-circle.
 It would also have a large door size window beside it to allow light into the hallway.
 So to decorate the outside, I would put up a light up snowman something like the one below (found here) beside the front door.
 Another simple thing that can’t be ignored at Christmas is the wreath on the door.
-Now, I am actually very fussy about my wreaths so I’d probably go for one like this.

 Now, I would love a big hallway that I could put a tree in.
 I don’t mind whether or not it’s a real tree, but the one in my hallway would be a very traditional one.
 Think warm-white led lights, gold and red baubles, pine cones, some fake snow, and a fairy sitting on the top of it, and the tree would be on a white, glittery, circular sheet to give a snowy effect.
 Under here, I would store presents to give to friends and extended family so that as they left after visiting, I could hand them their presents on the way out.
 I’d then replace them with any presents I received.
 The rest of the hall would be decorated with a string of fairy lights around the top of the room that I could hook Christmas cards over!
 Although, thinking about this, I would probably have to hole-punch the cards and hang them from ribbon (again, gold and red to match the theme) so that they weren’t a fire risk and so they could be read slightly easier.
 Any pictures in the hallway, and the large mirror I would have up, would have a sprig of mistletoe or holly above them just to add a bit more festivity to the area.
 The hall table under the large mirror would have a nativity set sitting on it, and there would be tinsel intertwined around the legs of the table.